daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

     resource group.
 When you apply the resource group template, Azure will apply the template to your Azure resource group, and create the resources you have specified in the template.
 This makes it easy to maintain the infrastructure definition in the JSON text file.

-    In the resource group tempate we have created for DevCamp, there are several types of resources including Web Apps and Virtual Machines.
-The whole list of resources deployed is detailed in Exersize 8 of this Hands-On-Lab.
+    In the resource group template we have created for DevCamp, there are several types of resources including Web Apps and Virtual Machines.
+The whole list of resources deployed is detailed in Exercise 8 of this Hands-On-Lab.
 Resource Group Templates are usually fairly quick to apply - the reason this one takes so long is that we are creating a Windows Virtual machine and installing all the tools you will need for the DevCamp.